HunorTotBagi/HunorTotBagi/README.md

       <li>
         📚 <a href="https://timelines.js-soft.com/login">Timelines</a> - Commercial product @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>

 A platform tailored for legal professionals to streamline workflows.
-I play a key role in <strong>backend development</strong>
+I play a key role in <strong>Backend Development</strong>
       </li>
       <li>
         🏫 <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a> - Project from a Java & React course